Mustafa-Vienna/PetAdoption/README.md

 The flowchart serves as a roadmap, highlighting the application's workflow from the user's initial interaction to the final outcome.
 It includes details such as navigation paths, user actions, and system responses, ensuring a comprehensive view of how the application functions.

 ![Pet Adoption Flowchart](readme_assets/images/flowchart.png)
----

-### User Stories

-#### New Users

-- As a new user, I want to register an account so I can list pets for adoption.
-- As a new user, I want to browse pet listings so I can find pets available for adoption.

-#### Admin Users

-- As an admin, I want to review all pet listings and user interactions to ensure a safe and welcoming environment.

 [Go to Contents](#contents)

 ## Technologies Used